 - Period pain is often the sign of gynaecological conditions such as endometriosis, adenomyosis or other gynaecological issue.
 It could also be a sign of something more sinister.

-- Women who have endometriosis can also be asymptomatic (meaning no symptoms) so because you do not have pain, does not mean that you do not have it.
+- Women who have endometriosis and other gynaecological issues, can also be asymptomatic (meaning no symptoms) so because you do not have pain, does not mean that you do not have it.

 - With endometriosis, symptoms do not always correlate to the extent of the disease.
 Some women have only small visual pockets of it and this can cause extreme pain and inflammation, while women whom are riddled with it may have little, or no pain at all.
 It is not about the amount of the disease when it comes to pain profiles and classifications around pain and disease management.
 The classification system and grading system is just for a surgeons reference only and to gauge how much was found.